Hong Kong itinerary Day 1: Iconic Hong Kong Island and the Star Ferry

 By the time evening rolls around, Tsim Sha Tsui (TST) is the perfect place to settle in for dinner.
 This bustling district is one of Hong Kong’s most diverse dining hubs, offering everything from Michelin‑starred Cantonese banquets to humble noodle shops tucked away in side streets.
 Whether you’re after a splurge‑worthy meal with skyline views or a casual bowl of noodles before the Symphony of Lights, TST has you covered.

-- Harbourfront Dining (Restaurants in Harbour City and restaurants in K11 Musea): If you’re looking to pair your meal with a view, Harbour City and the newer K11 Musea development are home to a wide range of upscale restaurants.
+• Harbourfront Dining: If you’re looking to pair your meal with a view, Harbour City and the newer K11 Musea development are home to a wide range of upscale restaurants.
 Many of these spots feature floor‑to‑ceiling windows overlooking Victoria Harbour — perfect for catching the skyline at dusk.
 Expect international menus here, from Japanese omakase to modern European fine dining.

-- Cantonese Classics (Cuisine Cuisine at The Mira): For a refined Cantonese experience right in TST, Cuisine Cuisine at The Mira is a standout.
-Known for its elegant setting and creative takes on traditional dishes, it’s a great place to sample delicacies like roasted Peking duck carved tableside, abalone pastries, or dim sum with a modern twist.
+• Cantonese Classics (Cuisine Cuisine at The Mira): For a refined Cantonese experience right in TST, Cuisine Cuisine at The Mira is a standout.
+It’s a great place to sample delicacies like roasted Peking duck carved tableside, abalone pastries, or dim sum with a modern twist.
 It’s pricier than a neighborhood eatery, but ideal if you want to experience Cantonese cuisine at its most polished.

-To finish off your day: Star Ferry & Symphony of Lights
+To finish off your day: Symphony of Lights

 Wrap‑Up: Why Day 1 Captures Hong Kong’s Essence